 The airplane went on to be displayed at various airshows, and Fred went on to build an inflatable 100-foot-span flying wing that was the first to use “fly-by-wire” technology.
 His inventiveness and design skills have informed many projects, as we reported in our November 2018 report on the award ceremony Fred recently attended.

-In short form, much has happened since then Larry Mauro flew his Solar Riser ultralight at Flabob Airport, California on April 29, 1979.
-Much like Fred, who had limited funds, Larry could could install only 350 Watts of solar panels on his wing, a limitation that required three hours to charge the craft’s batteries, and allowed an 800 meter (2,600 foot) flight at between one-an-one-half and five meters (five to 16 feet) altitude.
+In short form, much has happened since then.
+Larry Mauro flew his Solar Riser ultralight at Flabob Airport, California on April 29, 1979.
+Much like Fred, who had limited funds, Larry could could install only 350 Watts of solar panels on his wing, a limitation that required three hours to charge the craft’s batteries, and allowed an 800 meter (2,600 foot) flight at between one-and-one-half and five meters (five to 16 feet) altitude.

 Both had to make do with small motors (Solar Riser had on five-horsepower motor: Solar One had four small motors ganged together with a belt drive).
 Their solar cells were low-efficiency items and ni-cad batteries stored a fraction of the energy today’s best lithium-ion cells manage.